 Google was once again on the money.

 Without any doubt, RankBrain shows us things to come.
 Google has always tried to help final users, improving search result and proving them the most valuable information in the process.
-In that regard, RankBrain is an important tool that will improve their experience.
+In that regard, RankBrain is one of the important tools that will improve their experience.

 Similarly, this looks like an important step ahead for machine learning.
 Most people are looking forward to the idea of artificial intelligence.
 Question remains whether we will reach this point due to many limitations and prerequisites that have to be accomplished.